rohanmahto592/FrameUp/README.md

 ---
 ## Installation

-npm i && npm start in both the client and server folder
+-npm i && npm start in both the client and server folder -Setup your own MySql database and change the configuration in Db.js of ConfigDB folder of server folder.
 ## `Screenshot`